Last Updated on May 22, 2022

 “Joint and bone sickness” covers a broad range of conditions.
 The most prevalent cause of foot arthritis is a buildup of uric acid in the joints, which creates an acidic environment.
 By consuming foods low in uric acid, it is possible to avoid flare-ups in the affected area.

-However, just because bunions are more frequent in women does not imply that men are exempt.
+However, bunions are more frequent in women does not imply that men are exempt.
 These protrusions may cause the big toe to bend inward.
 Rheumatoid arthritis predominates in many instances.
 Taking medications and wearing high-heeled shoes may help.

 Tips For Taking Care Of Your Feet As You Age